 I am going to spend the next few weeks posting about a personal discovery I recently made.
 This isn't new information, but it's new to me, and I'm excited about it.
 Today, I'll talk about the classic colour wheel and my frustrations with it.
-As the days go by, I'll address how the colour wheel can be improved upon, what other components of colour are important, which colours work best together, and how to make this new knowledge work for you.
+As the days go by, I'll address how the colour wheel can be improved upon, what other components of colour are important, and which colours work best together.
 Also, I'm Canadian, and I spell colour with a U. Deal with it.

 I have always loved colour which translates easily to many crafts or arts like knitting (yarn is so pretty), food arts (blueberries and blackberries are poorly named), and fashion (no explanation necessary).
 When I was a kid, I liked to paint and mix colours to make just the one I wanted.
 I had learned the colour wheel in school, as I'm sure you did.
 You know, the one that looks kind of like this.